-Your cover letter can’t be a list of dry facts, nor should it be long prose of personal reflection.
-Carefully choose the most relevant skills and experiences to the position you’re applying for, that also reflect your passion and excitement.
+Your cover letter can’t be a list of dry facts, nor should it belong to prose of personal reflection.
+Carefully choose the most relevant skills and experiences for the position you’re applying for, that also reflect your passion and excitement.
 Write about these with a personal touch, and your personality will naturally carry throughout the letter.

 Want to beef up your resume?

 Ready and determined to step into your desired new industry?
 Want to feel confident about your application?
 You may be considering further education options to help you prepare for your dream role.